What Factors Affect LLMs and RLLMs in Financial Question Answering?: Introduction

 Researchers have explored the application of LLMs in financial question answering. \citet{wu2023bloomberggpt} present BloombergGPT, a 50 billion parameter LLM for financial domain. \citet{10.1145/3677052.3698686} propose a multi-agent framework to enhance the performance of LLMs in financial question answering. \citet{xie2024finben} introduce a novel financial benchmark, FinBen, including 42 datasets spanning 24 financial tasks. \citet{srivastava2024evaluating} evaluate LLMs in four financial tabular question-answering datasets. \citet{xue2024famma} build a benchmark for financial multilingual multi-modal question answering named FAMMA, which is a challenging benchmark for multi-modal LLMs. \citet{wang2025finsage} propose FinSage, which solves the financial filings question answering task through retrieval augmented generation (RAG).

 Although LLMs have made significant progress in the field of financial question answering, existing work still mainly focuses on enhancing their performance within this domain.
 With the advancement of LLMs and RLLMs, the factors influencing their financial question-answering capabilities remain under-explored.
 Inspired by this gap, we systematically investigate the following issues: ($i$) the impact of prompting methods on LLMs/RLLMs; ($ii$) the influence of agentic frameworks on LLMs/RLLMs; and ($iii$) whether multilingual alignment methods can enhance the multilingual financial question-answering abilities of LLMs/RLLMs.
-We utilize five LLMs and three RLLMs, conducting detailed experiments across seven representative methods.
-Our code will be available at \url{https://github.com/WPENGxs/LLM_RLLM_financial_analysis}.
+We utilize five LLMs and four RLLMs, conducting detailed experiments across seven representative methods.

 The mainly novel insights as follows: \begin{itemize} \item \textbf{Current prompting methods and agent frameworks enhance the performance of LLMs in financial question answering by simulating Long CoT.} Effective prompting methods and agent frameworks primarily simulate Long CoT, enhancing LLM performance through extended reasoning lengths.
 This parallels the performance gains achieved by RLLMs through Long CoT, demonstrating that Long CoT represents a significant bottleneck for the current performance improvements of LLMs. \item \textbf{RLLMs possess inherent Long CoT capabilities, which limits the effectiveness of conventional methods in further enhancing their performance.} Since RLLMs possess Long CoT capabilities, the conventional methods that are effective for LLMs cannot further enhance RLLM performance.
 We speculate that the key to improving RLLMs in the future lies in the introduction of more complex agent mechanisms.
 This would enable RLLMs to achieve excellent performance through deep reasoning while also standardizing previous outputs via the agent framework mechanisms. \item \textbf{Current advanced multilingual alignment methods primarily improve the multilingual performance of LLMs by extending the reasoning length, which yields minimal benefits for RLLMs.} Current multilingual alignment methods depend on the inherent multilingual capabilities of the model, primarily by extending reasoning lengths to create mechanisms similar to Long CoT.
 This approach mirrors the gains observed with prompting methods and agentic frameworks in LLMs, thus it is not effective for RLLMs.
 Consequently, it becomes challenging for RLLMs to achieve further performance enhancements in multilingual contexts. \end{itemize}